iver-wharf/wharf-notes/README.md

 ## Reading: <https://iver-wharf.github.io/wharf-notes>

-All commits to master are deployed there.
-The name is kind of temporary/permanent as we're abusing some wildcard DNS records.
+All commits to master are deployed there using GitHub pages.

 ## Writing

 Recommended to use an editor plugin for this.
 Check the neuron documentation for [Editor integration](https://neuron.zettel.page/editor.html) for more info.

+For comtributors/maintainers with write access to this repo: It's OK to push to `master` here, as it's mostly used to keep temporary/draft/stub notes.

 ## Running